-The NCCI proposes a change in trend factor for both indemnity and medical losses, as Colorado's indemnity and medical costs per case figures decreased in policy year 2016.
+The NCCI proposes no change to the indemnity loss trend factor and a decrease to the medical loss trend factor.
 The proposed annual loss trends are shown in Table 5 below:

 Current Proposed

-Indemnity -4.0% -5.5%
+Indemnity -5.5% -5.5%

-Medical -2.5% -3.0%
+Medical -3.0% -4.0%

 As part of their selection process, the NCCI reviewed the exponential trend fits for periods ranging from 5 to 15 years for loss ratio, along with the frequency and severity components.
-The indicated trends, along with the selected trends, are lower than previous years due to the inclusion of the policy year 2016 data.
+The indicated medical trend, along with the selected trends, are lower than previous years due to the inclusion of the policy year 2017 data.
 The NCCI has selected both indemnity and medical trends that are consistent with the exponential fits and within the range of trend factors we have observed in other states.
 We have no objection to the selected annual trend rates.